-Despite being one of the lowest priced 3D printers on the market at only $349, the XYZprinting Da Vinci 3D printer has the capacity to provide quality results in a timely manner.
+Despite being one of the lowest priced 3D printers on the market, the XYZprinting Da Vinci Jr. 3D printer has the capacity to provide quality results in a timely manner.
 This printer is a well-designed and highly intuitive machine that is easy to use.
 Designed to be used by individuals who may not have a high level of expertise when it comes to 3D printers, the Da Vinci 3D printer does not require initial calibration before its first use, meaning that it is ready to use right out of the box.

 Some Minor Limitations